After getting your mandatory Theory Exam, the final step towards your Dutch driving license is the Practical Exam.

 which is not only good for the environment, but for your wallet too.

-At the international Driving school LIMA you will drive in one of our Volvo V40's.
+At the international Driving school LIMA you will drive in a Volvo V40 or in a Tesla Model 3.
 These cars have all the newest technology on board, like start/stop systems, cruise control, CO² filters and much more.
 Their aerodynamic design makes them sustainable and fuel efficient.